stefanprobst/next-svg/README.md

 /// <reference types="@stefanprobst/next-svg" />
 ```

-Note that when changing the `namedExport` option, you will need to provide your
+Note that when changing the `svgr.namedExport` option to something other than
-own module declaration for `.svg` files.
-Copy `src/index.d.ts` to your project
+`Svg`, you will need to provide your own module declaration for `.svg` files.
-and adjust the named export accordingly.
+Copy `src/index.d.ts` to your project and adjust the named export accordingly.